CarbonLDP/carbonldp-js-sdk/doc/README.md

 static is( object:Object ):boolean
 ```

-Returns true if the object is considered a Document object
+Returns true if the object is considered a `Carbon.Document.Class` object.

 *Parameters*